Dating Profile

 Sex

-Some notes about the kind person I'm looking for
+Some notes about the kind of person I'm looking for

 I tend to like, and like spending time with, people who embody either unusual moral commitment, emotional/relational skill, and/or intelligence.

-Some concrete, non-exaustive, positive signs that you might be the kind of person that I like...
+Some concrete, non-exhaustive, positive signs (both causal and statistical) that you might be the kind of person that I like...

 You're vegan · You've done more than 20 hours of circling · You donate a largish-fraction

 You absolutely don't have to match all of that (or even most of it!).
-But if you value similar things, consider reaching out. : )
+If you value similar things, consider reaching out. : )

 Some friends' descriptions of me: